timmahrt/praatIO/README.rst

 If you on Windows, you can use the installer found here (check that it is up to date though) `Windows installer <http://www.timmahrt.com/python_installers>`_

+PraatIO is on pypi and can be installed or upgraded from the command-line shell with pip like so

+    pip install praatio --upgrade

 Otherwise, to manually install, after downloading the source from github, from a command-line shell, navigate to the directory containing setup.py and type::

     python setup.py install